 - Sky Glow: Artificial light generated upwards, lighting up the night sky

-- Light Clutter: Excessive groupings of light sources that are bright and confusing and are often found in over-illuminated urban areas.
-The proliferation of light clutter can contribute to sky glow, glare, or light trespass
+- Light Clutter: Excessive groupings of light sources that are bright and confusing.
+Often found in over-illuminated urban areas.
+Light clutter can contribute to sky glow, glare or light trespass

-Of all the lighting technologies in existence, LEDs have the lowest maintenance – thanks to their exceptionally long lifespans.
-As we mentioned, metal halides have a rated life of 15,000 hours, high pressure sodium lamps have an average lifespan of 20,000 hours, while fluorescent lamps have a rated life of 25,000 hours.
+Of all the lighting technologies in existence, LEDs have the lowest maintenance.
+Metal halides have a rated life of 12,000-20,000 hours.
+High pressure sodium lamps have an average lifespan of 20,000 hours.
 The average life expectancy of LEDs is 50,000 hours, which means you won’t have to replace them for many years.
 Some LEDs have a rated life of 100,000 hours.

 LED lighting lowers maintenance costs in two ways:

-- Money that could have been used to repair non-functional lights is saved
+- Money that could used to repair non-functional lights is saved

-- Labor costs for the replacement of burnt out bulbs are eliminated
+- Labor costs eliminated for the replacement of burnt out bulbs

-In the past, traditional lights with high wattages were used in wall packs as a higher wattage meant more lumen output.
-But advancements in LED technology have led to the development of low wattage fixtures with higher efficacy and higher lumen output.
+Advancements in LED have led to the development of low wattage fixtures with higher efficacy and higher lumen output.